Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/c54154d4-53cd-421c-9e3c-9e23f7f709ba)

-   It would seem that most of songs in the dataset are credited to one artist.
+   It would seem that most of the songs in the dataset are credited to one artist.
 The more artists are credited to a song, the less likelihood it will make the list of the most streamed.
 To check for outliers, the same process used as before will be applied.

   ```python
   Q1ac = df_spotify['artist_count'].quantile(0.25) # 1st quarter